GSA/centers-of-excellence/_pages/work/cloud-adoption.md

 ## Accomplishments

+- Generated $2M+ in cost avoidance at USDA by leveraging an existing FedRAMP authorized cloud solution for a new data platform
 - Led an initial application rationalization workshop with Agricultural Marketing Service on three business applications (April 2018)
 - Developed proposal to support establishment of Cloud First Services Organization within Digital Infrastructure Services Center (April 2018)
 - Collaborated with NASA and Department of Treasury to document cloud funding best practices/lessons learned (May 2018)